Anthony J. Pennings, PhD

 Disclaimer: The following is a brief overview related to business method patents and should not be considered legal advice.

-Patents in general are exclusive rights given by the federal government to limit others from using, making or selling the same innovations or designs for the term of the patent.
-Successful applications showing a utility of some sort are granted 20 years while a novel design is granted 14 years.
-Patents must meet the criteria that the innovation be useful, novel and not obvious.
+Patents, in general, are exclusive rights given by the federal government to limit others from using, making, or selling the same innovations or designs for the term of the patent.
+Successful applications showing a utility of some sort are granted 20 years, while a novel design is granted 14 years.
+Patents must meet the criteria that the innovation be useful, novel, and not obvious.
 In the US, patents are granted by the United States Patent and Trademark Office (USPTO), often called the “PTO“.
 Currently it takes about 3 years to get a patent.

 The US government has been awarding patents since George Washington signed off on the first one in 1790.
 One of the most notable information business patents was given to Herman Hollerith for The Art of Compiling Statistics in 1889.
 He was in the process of conducting the first automated census calculations with punched card tabulating machines he invented.
 When the company he created merged with several others and eventually became IBM, his patent provided the intellectual property foundation for its early success with tabulating machines.